tpbnick/docs/docs/py-lists.md

 motorcycles.remove('ducati')
 print(motorcycles)
 ```
-The above code tells Python to find and remove `'ducati'` from within the `motorcycles` list.
+The above code tells Python to find and remove `#!py 'ducati'` from within the `motorcycles` list.
 It would give the following result when ran:

 ```
 ['honda', 'yamaha', 'suzuki', 'ducati']
 ['honda', 'yamaha', 'suzuki']
 ```
-You can also use the `remove()` method to work with a value that's being removed form a list.
-Let's remove the value `'ducati'` and print a reason for removing it from the list:
+You can also use the `#!py remove()` method to work with a value that's being removed form a list.
+Let's remove the value `#!py 'ducati'` and print a reason for removing it from the list:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki', 'ducati']